ReznoRMichael/hollow-knight-completion-check/README.md

 * 2021-XX-XX:

-  — **Major New Release v1.0.0!** Finally out of Beta/Early Access.
+  — **Major New Release v1.0!** Finally out of Beta/Early Access.

   — I want to sincerely thank **one single person** (from my country - Poland) who donated a total of 60 PLN ($15.38 / €12.73) to my PayPal account since the first release of my tool in August 2020.
 This is currently the *only person* who donated *anything at all* since the tool's release, and I am very grateful for the support, especially in these dark times, which are hard for everyone (myself included).
-This update and 1.0 release is dedicated mainly to this person, as well as all other people who supported the tool in other ways: by beta-testing, giving comments, new ideas, saves, Steam Points rewards, Steam Guide likes, favourites or sharing this tool with others or giving emotional support.
-I hope you all will enjoy this version even more 😊
+This update and 1.0 release is dedicated mainly to this person.
+I wish to also give my thanks to all people who supported the tool in other ways: by beta-testing, giving comments, new ideas, saves, Steam Points rewards, Steam Guide likes, favourites or sharing this tool with others or giving emotional support.
+I hope you all will enjoy this version even more and find it much easier to use 😊

   — **Much easier to use:** Just choose a \*.dat or \*.bak save file to analyze.
 And that's it!
-You don't even have to press "Analyze", because programming magic does that for you.
+You don't even have to press "Analyze", because *programming magic* does that for you.

   — Go to **your Steam Cloud Storage ☁ for Hollow Knight** instantly with a press of a button!
 It can't get any easier to get your save file than this.
 Steam Cloud can be also useful if you want to quickly check your in-game progress on mobile outside your PC.
 Saves in the Steam Cloud are updated after exiting the game.

-  — **Optimized:** Now smaller, faster and more web- and mobile-friendly than before.
+  — **Optimized:** Now tool is compressed, works faster and is more web- and mobile-friendly than before.
 At least I hope 😉

   — **Visual completion percentages** in all sections for better readability (red = not started yet (0%), blue = partially completed, green = fully completed)